SrivamsiRajesh/SrivamsiRajesh/README.md

 # 💫 About Me:
-🔭 I’m currently working on Rimo <br>
+🔭 I’m currently working on Thozha <br>

 # 💻 Tech Stack: